anuzellig/ciscomeapi/README.md

 	cmd /C "ME_HOST =<Mobility Express hostname or IP> && set USERNAME=<Mobility Express username> && set PASSWORD=<Mobility Express password> python monitor-which-ap.py"

 And then from your wireless client browse to the IP address of the host that is running the script on port 5000.
 I.e. `http://<ip>:5000`

+### reboot_aps
+Reboots all the APs sequentially, waiting for each one to come back up before moving on to the next.
+The hostname, username, and password are read from environment variables by the script (see the `which_ap` example above).

 ## Documentation
 [https://cisco-mobility-express-python-api.readthedocs.io](https://cisco-mobility-express-python-api.readthedocs.io/en/latest/)